Ishangopalpur massacre

 Ishangopalpur massacre (ঈশানগোপালপুর গণহত্যা) refers to the massacre of Bengali Hindus in Ishangopalpur village, in the outskirts of Faridpur on 2 May 1971.
-The Pakistan army shot and bayoneted 28 Bengali Hindus to death.
+The Pakistani Army shot and bayoneted 28 Bengali Hindus to death.

 Background

-On 25 March 1971, the Pakistan army launched Operation Searchlight in East Pakistan.
+On 25 March 1971, the Pakistani Army launched Operation Searchlight in East Pakistan.
 They targeted Hindus as a community for extermination.
 After a few weeks, they arrived at Faridpur and set up an army base.
 In the meanwhile, the Hindus of the locality had begun to flee.
 Around 60 Bengali Hindu families from Faridpur took shelter in Ishangopalpur, a village located six to seven kilometers from the town.
 The house of former Hindu landlord Ishan Sarkar was located in the village.
 His grandson Lakshman Sen was staying at the house at that time.
 After 21 April, NAP leader Chittaranjan Ghosh, his elder brother Jagadish Chandra Ghosh along with a few influential persons from the Bengali Hindu community took shelter in the house.
-Some of them began to train themselves to fight the Pakistan army.
+Some began to train themselves to fight the Pakistani Army.

 Killings

 On 2 May, local people led a contingent of the Pakistani army towards the village.
 They proceeded to the house of Ishan Sarkar.
 As the residents attempted to flee, they were caught at gunpoint.
 29 inmates of the house were rounded up and led to the banks of a pond nearby.
 They were kicked, punched and bayoneted.
 Then the adult males were killed one by one in front of their wives and children.
-Before leaving, the Pakistan soldiers warned in Urdu that no freedom fighter or Hindus would be spared.
+Before leaving, the Pakistani soldiers warned in Urdu that no freedom fighter or Hindus would be spared.
 One person survived after escaping with a bullet wound.
 The dead were buried beside the pond.